R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

     {
         Crosshair_1
         {
-            "ui"                        "ui/crosshair_sniper_amped" //This means NO crosshair
+            "ui"                        "ui/crosshair_sniper_amped" //This means NO crosshair, unless your weapon is amped }
-        }
     }
 }